On Efficient Variants of Segment Anything Model: A Survey: Efficient Variants of SAM

-\textbf{Efficient Variants of SAM 2.} { Segment Anything Model 2, successor of Segment Anything Model, which not only achieves higher accuracy and efficiency on image segmentation task but also extends its powerful capability into video segmentation tasks, has been increasingly gaining attention from industry and research community.
+\textbf{Efficient Variants of SAM 2} Segment Anything Model 2, successor of Segment Anything Model, which not only achieves higher accuracy and efficiency on image segmentation task but also extends its powerful capability into video segmentation tasks, has been increasingly gaining attention from industry and research community.
 However, similar to SAM's dilemma, SAM 2 also suffers the inefficiency issue due to the large hierarchical image encoder, hindering its application in various resource-constrained, real-world scenarios.
 Moreover, another main bottleneck of SAM 2 lies in the newly introduced memory mechanism, more specifically, the memory attention module which attends feature map to memories, as memory features holds the same spatial size to image feature, resulting in long memory token sequence and heavy computational cost in cross-attention.
-Several works of efficient SAM 2~\cite{liu2024surgical, xiong2024efficientsam2, zhou2025edgetam} has emerged focusing on solving these two bottlenecks.
-Surgical SAM 2~\cite{liu2024surgical} has proposed the efficient frame pruning strategy which only retains the most informative frames in memory bank to achieve reduction in memory usage and acceleration in inference, providing a promising idea for efficient segmentation in videos.
-The subsequent variant, named EfficientTAM~\cite{xiong2024efficientsam2}, has built up an efficient memory module, which reconstructs memories by firstly adopting average pooling in local window and secondly restoring the spatial size through repeating, leading to less computation in memory attention.
-Furthermore, EfficientTAM replaces the image encoder with SAMI~\cite{xiong2024efficientsam} pre-trained vanilla ViT, achieving higher efficiency and maintaining competing performance.
-Recently, a mobile-friendly SAM 2 variant, named EdgeTAM~\cite{zhou2025edgetam}, further speeds up the memory attention by leveraging a global Perciever~\cite{jaegle2021perceiver} and a novel 2D Spatial Perceiver to effectively compress memories.
-Moreover, EdgeTAM opts for RepViT as backbone and retrains through a two-stage distillation pipeline with SAM 2 as teacher model, pursuing for efficiency and accuracy improvements.
-Quantization techniques have also been preliminarily employed in SAM 2, for instance, the newly proposed variant, Q-SAM2~\cite{farronato2025q}, which introduces calibration in SAM 2's image encoder and subsequently implements quantization-aware training pipeline, effectively compressing model into low-bit configurations.
+Several works of efficient SAM 2 variants have emerged focusing on solving these two bottlenecks.
+The recently proposed Q-SAM2~\cite{farronato2025q} has introduced calibration in SAM 2's image encoder for backbone compression, while Surgical SAM 2~\cite{liu2024surgical} has proposed an frame pruning strategy for memory efficiency.
+More variants like EfficientTAM~\cite{xiong2024efficientsam2}, EdgeTAM~\cite{zhou2025edgetam}, EffcientSAM2~\cite{zhang2026efficient} and TinySAM2~\cite{ding2026tinysam} take a two-pronged approach, compressing image encoder and improving memory mechanism simultaneously, for better acceleration.
+Moreover, SAM 2 has also been rewritten by Pytorch Team~\cite{SAM2fast} with tricks like batching prompts and reducing precision, and techniques like AOTInductor’s (AOTI) ahead-of-time compilation, achieving noticeable enhancement on latency.
 Compared to SAM, there are much less works on efficient variants for SAM 2 up till now, posing it a challenging task.
-Techniques and strategies proved to be effective in accelerating SAM, have not been fully investigated on SAM 2, which might be the potential direction for future research. }
+Techniques and strategies proved to be effective in accelerating SAM, have not been fully investigated on SAM 2, which might be the potential direction for future research.